etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full.onboarding.md

 1. Create a matrix room (encryption supported) and invite the honoroit user into it
 2. Send the room id to @support:etke.cc

-if you want to change honoroit's messages, send the texts you want to use to @support:etke.cc (you can use https://gitlab.com/etke.cc/honoroit/-/blob/main/config/defaults.go as a reference)